 Fellows will collectively manage a budget of $5,000 for execution of research and project planning over the course of the Fellowship.

-In the Fall of 2019 and Spring of 2020 the City of Chattanooga, Chattanooga Area Chamber of Commerce, and the Urban League of Greater Chattanooga will partner to house a total of six Fellows from the University of Tennessee at Chattanooga to research, design and begin implementation of their plan to attract and retain black college graduates to live and work as young professionals in the Chattanooga area.
+In the Fall of 2020 the City of Chattanooga, Chattanooga Area Chamber of Commerce, and the Urban League of Greater Chattanooga will partner to house Fellows from the University of Tennessee at Chattanooga to research, design, and begin implementation of the plan created by Fall 2019 and Spring 2020 Fellows to attract and retain black college graduates to live and work as young professionals in the Chattanooga area.

 Fellows will receive